inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

 (corresponding hosts are 20 meters apart).
 One host in each host pair sends frames to the other (``wifiHost1`` to ``wifiHost2``, and ``wpanHost1`` to ``wpanHost2``).

-..
-The simulation is defined in the ``Coexistence`` configuration in
+The simulation is defined in the ``Coexistence`` configuration in :download:`omnetpp.ini <../omnetpp.ini>`.
-.. :download:`omnetpp.ini <../omnetpp.ini>`.

-The ``General`` configuration in :download:`omnetpp.ini <../omnetpp.ini>` contains the radio, radio medium and visualizer settings.
 The radio medium module in the network is a :ned:`RadioMedium`.
 It is configured to use the :ned:`DimensionalAnalogModel`.
 The background noise type is set to :ned:`IsotropicDimensionalBackgroundNoise`, with a power of -110 dBm.
 Here is the radio medium configuration in